 Average earnings: In the United States, you can earn $18 per hour working as a travel agent.
 You may also earn commissions, depending on the travel company you work for.

-6. Social Media Specialist
+6. Social media specialist

 Do you love scrolling through beautifully curated social media feeds?
 Why not help to create these feeds for clients?
 As a social media professional, your main responsibility is to promote a business and grow its following on social media platforms such as Facebook or Instagram.
 You need good copywriting skills to excel in this field.
 Proficiency with social media platforms is definitely a requirement.